Leafwing-Studios/template-repo/docs/src/rfc/template.md

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before the feature PR is merged?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- Which questions need to be answered through experimentation before we can commit to this feature?
+  - What hypotheses do we have?
+  - What is the simplest, most focused ways we can test each hypothesis?

 ## \[Optional\] Future possibilities